TmaGH/daily-assistant/README.md

-A software made to have all the tools I need to have the most productive day possible.
+A software made with C++ and Qt aiming to have all the tools that help me have a more productive day.

 Currently has these features:
 - Task Manager (tasks, task classes)